 What should I expect?

-When it comes to contemporary hosting you should always look for functionality, usability and useful value-adds that make your work truly sing.
+When it comes to website builders, you should always look for functionality, usability and useful value-adds that make your work truly sing.

 Most successful modern hosting platforms are templated site builders which allow you to quickly construct your portfolio site from pre-made ‘blocks’.
 These can then be added to your site-pages as if you were moving files around on your desktop and letting you add text, images, or a range of other attractive options with little fuss.
 This lets you avoid the learning curve that comes from building a site from scratch and can see you make your content available for viewing in days, if not hours.